-It’s easy to see why many regard Paros as the quintessential Greek Island.
+It’s easy to see why many regard Paros as the quintessential Island for any Greece travel itinerary.

 They say Paros is like Mykonos was 20 years ago.
 It has all the charm and atmosphere but without the heaving crowds and steep prices which is one of the main reasons we fell in love with it.
 So much so we have been back 4 years running now and really consider ourselves to be amongst family when we visit.

 There are so many things to do in Paros, and it’s just the right size.
 It really does tick all the boxes and there truly is something for everyone.